NickyMwangi/react-assessment/README.md

+# What to expect

+The project was an assessment to load deliveries from an API and display them in the UI in a presentable way.
+Below are the features you will find in the project;

+### React Hooks

+- I have implemented **use-axios-instance** and **use-pagination** hook in this project.
+Some of the built-in react hooks that I have used throughout the applications are **useEffect, useMemo and useContext**
+  These shows my understanding of the concept.

+### Taiwind and chakra-UI

+I love **tailwindCSS** and I have been using it in most of my web development.
+In this application I decided to integrate it with chakra-UI.
+The result was amazing and working with the two made my code fun and interesting.

+### Code Reusability.

+Under **utils**, I have a UI folder that stores most of the reusable components throughout the application. **Data tables** implements the use of **Tanstack Headless UI table**.
+I call this anywhere I need to use a responsive, well paginated table. other UI components are \_\_Delete confirmation dialog, custom toast message, etc.

+### React-Redux

+In the application I have used react-redux for state-management.
+I have made used of store, reducer and action mostly when setting up the underlying them.

+### React Packages.

+In the application I have made use of numerous react packages like;

+- AXIOS – for making API calls.
+You also used fetch.
+- REACT-HOOK-FORM – Love this for the management of my input forms.
+- MOMENT - date formatting
+- REACT-ROUTER-DOM – Help in react routing
+- REACT-PERFECT-SCROLLBAR, - manage scrolling
+- REACT-SELECT – Help to implement select in the form.
+It helps to create a select that has many features like search Other packages are **CRYPTOJS, REACT-FLATPICKR, REACT-ICONS, YUP etc.**

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.